The Benefits of Older Workers Undeniable Yet Many Still Fear Ageism

 AARP’s Business Case Report indicates that, in addition to their work experience, the value of hiring mature workers includes:

-- Low turnover rates — According to the Bureau of Labor Statistics, the median job tenure for workers in the 55 – 64 age range is about 3.3 times that of workers 25-34 years old.
+• Low turnover rates — According to the Bureau of Labor Statistics, the median job tenure for workers in the 55 – 64 age range is more than 3.5 times that of workers 25-34 years old.

 Resources